The Insula’s Interoceptive Role In Scoliosis Development Interoception, that sense of how we feel in our bodies is processed in the insula

 The insula is the part of your brain where all of your internal sensory input comes together, from your heart, lungs, stomach, intestines, and so on.
 They signal needs such as thirst, hunger, pain, and the need to breathe.
 It also gets input from a separate set of receptors on your skin and mouth: temperature, pain, itch, ache, and touch.

 Furthermore, it plays a central role via the vagus nerve in the regulation of the heart-brain axis and the gut and brain axis.
-No wonder, it becomes activated in response to disgust, ‘intuitive decision making, and social response – areas where the gut feelings and emotional thoughts collide.
+No wonder, it becomes activated in response to disgust, ‘intuitive decision-making, and social response – areas where the gut feelings and emotional thoughts collide.

-Mirror Neurons, Insula and Empathy
+Mirror Neurons, Insula, and Empathy

 When we attune to another’s behavior and expressions of intention – facial expressions, body gestures, tone of voice, mirror neurons fire in our brain.
 Information from these mirror neurons travels from the cortex of our brain through the insula.

 The insula transmits the information from the cortex through the limbic regions to the neurons of interoception – how we sense what is happening internally in our bodies.
-The information gathered through interoception, tension, tightness, tiredness, travels back up through the insula through the limbic regions where the sensations are given emotional meaning, back up to the structures of the middle pre-frontal cortex.
+The information gathered through interoception, tension, tightness, and tiredness, travels back up through the insula through the limbic regions where the sensations are given emotional meaning, back up to the structures of the middle pre-frontal cortex.

 The insula integrates somatic experience with conscious awareness.
 We feel pain when another feels pain.
 That is how we feel empathy.